-They would shoot directly at a building and destroy it, when the target was to hit the I became a security guard to prime minisother party's men.
+They would shoot directly at a building and other party's men.

 They had no notion of what a gun even was.
 And they killed both blacks and whites. they didn't care.

 The day I left Africa the memories are few.
 From the moment we were in the regiment ments it was communism. we went out at night.